juanpciceri/AWS-RDS_MYSQL-AUTOMATION-WITH-BOTO3-AWS_SSM/README.md

 # ARCHITECTURE DESCRIPTION AND OBJECTIVES DEFINITION

 In this repo I will show how to create and connect to  a mySQL DB running on AWS RDS.
-The automation job will consist on inserting records to the DB and connect to it with python; for last we will introduce a way to secure sensible information with AWS SSM -Secrets manager- that I will utilize as a secret store for the RDS's enpoint, user and password.
+The automation job will consist on connecting to the Database and insert records to it using python3, boto3 and mysql.connector libraries; for last we will introduce a way to secure sensible information with AWS SSM -Secrets manager- that I will utilize as a secret store for the RDS's enpoint, user and password.

 1. We will create a DB that will be only accesible from an specific VPC, meaning that the RDS Database will only accept connections originating from a private IP attached to one of our EC2 instances.